An HR Glossary for HR Terms

 Glossary of Human Resources Management and Employee Benefit Terms

-You need agility in business because if you are not watching for changes in your market, you risk falling behind your competition.
-By anticipating change you are able to stay ahead of the curve and stand out in your own market.
-Being agile in business benefits your company and your customers at the same time.
-Business agility mostly means you are striving to put your clients and customers first.
-When you anticipate the market you can provide the best possible service to your clients.
+If you aren’t watching for changes in your market, you risk falling behind your competition.
+By anticipating change, you can stay ahead of the curve and stand out in your market.
+Business agility benefits your company and your customers at the same time.
+When you anticipate the market, you can provide the best possible service to your clients.

-After Apple released their tablet, suddenly touchscreens became the must-have technology in electronics.
-To stay competitive tech companies had to add touchscreen technology to their own products and adapt the way they did business, or risk becoming irrelevant in the marketplace.
-These other tech companies were able to implement touchscreens into their products because they had some sort of business agility plan or business agility manifesto.
+After Apple released their tablet, suddenly touchscreens became the must-have technology in computer electronics.
+To stay competitive, tech companies had to add touchscreen technology to their own products and adapt the way they did business or risk becoming irrelevant in the marketplace.

-Your business’s ability to be agile applies to nearly every aspect of the company.
-Leadership needs to be able to see upcoming changes in a marketplace and then organize the company to make the necessary plans to adapt to the changes.
-Then it is up to the rest of the business to implement those plans in a fast and efficient manner in order to stay ahead of the market.
-Business agility takes time and planning.
-However it is not just a good idea, it is the way businesses are able to survive long-term.
+Leadership needs to be able to see upcoming changes in a marketplace and organize the company to make the necessary plans to adapt to the changes.
+Then it’s up to the rest of the organization to implement those plans in a fast and efficient manner in order to stay ahead of the market.
+And while business agility takes time and planning, it’s the way businesses can survive long-term.

 Let’s go back to our touchscreen technology example.
-If a company was unable to properly organize themselves to start adding touchscreens to their products, then they would have vanished from their own market.
-Whether a new competitor appears, the overall market shifts, or technology changes, a company’s organizational agility is key to surviving in a market, gaining new business, and keeping the clients and customers they already have.
+If a company wasn’t able to properly get organized and start adding touchscreens to its products, it would have vanished from its own market.
+Whether a new competitor appears, the overall market shifts, or technology changes, a company’s organizational agility is key to surviving in a market, gaining new business, and keeping the clients and customers it already has.